RomanKalkreuth/general-boolean-benchmark-suite-presentation/README.md

 ## General Boolean Function Benchmark Suite

-This repository contains the slides that present our recently published General Boolean Function Benchmark Suite (GBFB) for Genetic Programming (GP).
+This repository contains the slides that present our recently published General Boolean Function Benchmark Suite (GBFS) for Genetic Programming (GP).
 GBFB is a benchmark suite that can be used to evaluate the performance and robustness of GP systems in logic synthesis.

 ## Reference